WhatAShot/DANet/README.md

 # How to use

 ## Setting
-1. Clone or download this repository, and `cd` the path where you clone it.
+1. Clone or download this repository, and `cd` the path.
 2. Build a working python environment.
 Python 3.7 is fine for this repository.
-3. Install packages in `requirements.txt`, e.g., by `pip install -r requirements.txt`.
+3. Install packages following the `requirements.txt`, e.g., by using `pip install -r requirements.txt`.
-4. The default hyperparameters are in `./config/default.py`.

 ## Training
-1. Set the hyperparameters in config file (`./config/default.py ` or `./config/*.yaml`).
+1. Set the hyperparameters in config files (`./config/default.py ` or `./config/*.yaml`).
    Notably, the hyperparameters in `.yaml` file will cover those in `default.py`.

-2. Run `python main.py --c [config_path] --g [gpu_id]`.
+2. Run by `python main.py --c [config_path] --g [gpu_id]`.
     - `-c`: The config file path
     - `-g`: GPU device ID
-3. The checkpoint models and best models will be saved at `./logs`.
+3. The checkpoint models and best models will be saved at the `./logs` file.

 ## Inference
-1. Replace the `resume_dir` path by the file path of model/weight.
+1. Replace the `resume_dir` path with the file path containing your trained model/weight.
 2. Run codes by using `python predict.py -d [dataset_name] -m [model_file_path] -g [gpu_id]`.
     - `-d`: Dataset name
     - `-m`: Model path for loading